p-ouellette/opendatalink-talk-slides/opendatalink.md

 ## System Overview

-- FastText: words -> vectors
+- FastText: word in dataset's metadata -> embedding vector

-- SimHash: vectors -> bit vectors
+- SimHash: embedding vector -> bit vector

-- LSH: similarity search on bit vectors
+- Locality Sensitive Hashing (LSH): build index on the bit vector of each word

-## FastText
+## FastText[^fastText]

+- Word in dataset's metadata -> embedding vector

-- Vectors represent the semantics of words
+- Embedding vector represent the semantics of words

+- Embedding vectors are learned from wikipedia articles

+[^fastText]: A. Joulin, E. Grave, P. Bojanowski, T. Mikolov, [*Bag of Tricks for Efficient Text Classification*](https://arxiv.org/abs/1607.01759)

+## FastText (Cont.)

+- closeness or similarity of vectors := Cosine-Similarity

 - Closer a pair of vectors, closer the semantics of the two words

-- closeness or similarity of vectors := Cosine-Similarity
+  - PICTURE

 ## Simhash

-- Vector of floats -> Vector of bits
+- Embedding Vector -> Bit Vector

-hash := an array of length H
-For vector with dimension d:
-  Compute wether it is above or below d hyperplanes H times
+  - PICTURE

+## Locality Sensitive Hashing (LSH)

+- Underlying data structure: Hash Table

+  - Predefined # of buckets

+- Insert SimHashed embedding vectors into hash table

+- Collitions in hash table buckets are candidate pairs.

-## SimHash LSH
+## SimHash LSH (Cont.)

-- L hash tables of bit vectors
+- Perdefined # of hash tables

 - Query each L hash table for M candidates

-- Compute cosnine similarity of unhashed vectors to return top-M results
+  - $M \geq k$

+- Order M candidates into a top-k list by the cosine similairty of embedding vectors

+## Problem with SimHash LSH

+- The # of hash tables and # of buckets in each hash table must be **hand tuned**

+- Must be retuned when data size significantly changes

+- PICTURE

 ## LSH Forest

-- Prefix Tree of bit vectors
+- Underlying data structure: Prefix Tree or Trie

-- Variable length hash in tree solves tunability probelm
+- Similar to LSH

+  - Predefined # of prefix trees

-- Query L Prefix Trees (the LSH Forest) for M candidates
+  - Query each L hash table for M candidates

-- Compute cosnine similarity of unhashed vectors to return top-M results
+    - $M \geq k$

+## LSH Forest (Cont.)

+- Variable length hashing in prefix tree solves LSH's problems

+- PICTURE

+- Prefix Tree expands and contracts to account for # of embedding vectors

+  - Thus, no hand tuning

+## Answering Queries

+- Query the index with each keyword in the keyword list

+- Add the results to a list

+- Rank datasets by how often they appear in the list

+## Problems

+- No semantic relationships **between** words

+  - Example: Keyword List := "traffic violations"

+    - Produces good results for "traffic" and "violations", but not "traffic violations"

 # Future work

 ## Future work

+- Improve ability to see semantic relationships between words

-- Organizing datasets into a directory structure for navigation.
+- Organize datasets into a directory structure

-- Use semantic similarity of attribute names in unionable table search.
+- Use semantic similarity of column names in unionable table search.

 - Similar dataset search based on metadata similarity.